cybozu-go/coil/v2/e2e/README.md

 AddressPool that cannot be checked by OpenAPI validations.
 A too narrow subnet is such an example.

-Garbage collector in `coil-controller` can be tested by creating orphaned AddressBlock manually.
+Garbage collector in `coil-ipam-controller` can be tested by creating orphaned AddressBlock manually.

 Persisting IPAM status in `coild` can be tested by restarting `coild` Pods